 Tyne-Tees real estate guide & listings for sale

-Tyne-Tees offers a wide selection of green spaces to enjoy.
-Although this part of the city is not home to any parks, public green spaces are especially well-located in nearby neighbourhoods, making it easy to access them.
-Lastly, this area is relatively quiet, since there are few pedestrians, although those who are near one of the railway lines may experience more noise.
+There is a great variety of green spaces in Tyne-Tees.
+Although this part of the city is not home to any parks, public green spaces are especially well-spread out in nearby neighbourhoods, which results in them being easy to reach from most locations within the neighbourhood.
+Finally, this area is relatively quiet, as there are few pedestrians, although those who are near one of the railway lines may experience more noise.

-Most housing in Tyne-Tees was built pre-1960, during its most significant building boom.
-In this part of Winnipeg, about 80% of dwellings are single detached homes, while the remainder are mainly duplexes.
-About 80% of the properties in the neighbourhood are occupied by homeowners whereas the rest are rented.
-This area is primarily composed of two bedroom and three bedroom homes.
+Most of the housing growth in Tyne-Tees happened before the 1960s.
+In this part of the city, the vast majority of buildings are single detached homes, but duplexes are also present in the housing stock.
+Homeowners occupy roughly 80% of the properties in the neighbourhood and 20% are rented.
+This area offers mainly two bedroom and three bedroom homes.

 The closest supermarket in Tyne-Tees is usually only a short walk away.
 Likewise, there is commonly a restaurant or cafe just around the corner.
 It is also easy to access a number of clothing stores on foot.
 Concerning education, it is a rather short walk to reach both primary and secondary schools from most properties for sale in Tyne-Tees.
 On the other hand, families may find it very difficult to reach daycares as a pedestrian.